 The manhunt for the Boston Marathon bombing suspects offered the public a window into the stunning militarization of our nation.
 During that incident the entire domestic surveillance/military response system was field-tested and culminated in the dramatic closing down of an entire urban center.

-Today drones buzzing over Afghanistan, Pakistan, or Mali are "flown" by pilots back in the US at places like Creech AFB, Nevada or Hancock Air Field, New York.
-This is possible because the military satellites in orbit link the pilot to the drone in "real time" - split-second time.
+Today drones buzzing over Afghanistan, Pakistan, or Mali are “flown” by pilots back in the U.S. at places like Creech AFB, Nevada or Hancock Air Field, New York.
+This is possible because the military satellites in orbit link the pilot to the drone in “real time” – split-second time.
 Space Command downlink ground stations spread around the globe help relay those signals.
-The Pentagon brags that this high-tech warfare increases "the kill chain".
+The Pentagon brags that this high-tech warfare

 In a way, you could call the military satellites the “triggers” that make the drones work.
 These satellites allow the military to see everything, hear everything, and to target virtually every place on the planet.

 In June 2012 the second flight of the new military space plane (X-37) touched down at Vandenberg AFB after 469 days in orbit.
 This unmanned super drone is a first-strike attack system, part of the Global Strike doctrine now underway at the Strategic Command.
 In annual computer war games at the Space Command, set in the year 2016, the Pentagon launches a first-strike attack on China’s nuclear forces and this new military space plane is the first weapon used.
 It’s called the “successor” to the recently retired space shuttle, which was paraded through streets of Los Angeles in late 2012….
 400 trees were cut down to prepare its red carpeted path to a waiting museum.
 It is the perfect symbol of our worship of the gods of metal.
 Technology trumps nature.